Easy Shrimp Coconut Curry

 - Return shrimp to the skillet; cook until shrimp are again hot, 1 to 2 minutes.
 Remove skillet from heat, squeeze lime over the dish and stir.
 Garnish with peanuts, cashews, basil, and cilantro to serve.

-Curries are often served over rice, but you can definitely serve it over riced cauliflower or spiralized noodles to limit the carbohydrate count while increasing the vegetables.
+Curries are often served over rice, but for a healthier take, serve this recipe over riced cauliflower or spiralized noodles to limit the carbohydrate count while also increasing the vegetables.
+Not a fan of shrimp?
+Use cubed chicken or white fish filets for an equally delicious result.

 What others are saying